HosseinHeydarpour/stats-preview-card-component/README.md

 ## My process

 I used SASS and BEM methodology together to create a cleaner and more organized codebase.
-Flex-box was used for the overall layout.
+Flex-box and CSS grid was used for the overall layout.

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- CSS grid
 - SASS
 - Desktop-first workflow
 - BEM methodology